-"Lives in Turkish" is an ongoing research project held at Boğaziçi University that investigates the journey of life-writing in Turkish.
+"Lives in Turkish" is an ongoing research project held at Boğaziçi University Department of Translation and Interpreting Studies that investigates the journey of life-writing in Turkish.
 We compile a bibliography of biographies published in Turkish since the early 1800s.
 The dataset comprises meta-data about the biographical volumes and biography subjects.
 The collection includes biographies translated into Turkish and works originally written by Turkish life-writers.
 As the project lists publications that came out before and after 1928 Turkish Language Reform, the scope of research encompasses not only Turkish-language works published in Latin Alphabet, but also those published in Ottoman and Armenian script.
 The data is collected from a selection of online library catalogues, print catalogues, and archival material on Turkish literary history (e.g. critical volumes, encyclopedias, annual records of publishing houses).

 In this respect, not only the sporadic data available online is brought together and categorized, but also the data that has so far been available only in archival print sources is digitized.
 In addition to the reference details of the publications, numerous types of meta-data about the biographies are recorded.
 The dataset includes information about: further editions, retranslations, book covers, table of contents, preface, and reviews.
 For detailed information about data collection, categorization, search tips please see Guidelines.